-Laurie Whitsel, PhD, FAHA, is Director of Policy Research, helping to translate science into national policies in the areas of cardiovascular disease and stroke prevention and health promotion.
+Laurie Whitsel, PhD, FAHA, is Vice President of Policy Research and Translation, helping to translate science into national policies in the areas of cardiovascular disease and stroke prevention and health promotion.
 Laurie presents at national conferences on prevention issues and evidence-based policy making, serves as an expert peer reviewer for several scientific journals, and is a consultant on research grant teams.
 She serves on the Board of Directors for the Health Enhancement Research Organization and the National Coalition for Promoting Physical Activity.
 She has served on expert advisory groups to national initiatives, and has been a sector co-leader for the National Physical Activity Plan.
 She leads the AHA’s internal strategic plan around physical activity.
 Laurie has a courtesy appointment as an Associate Professor at the University of Illinois-Chicago and gives regular guest lectures at Columbia University.
 She is a Fellow and member of the AHA’s National Scientific Council on Lifestyle and Cardiometabolic Health.

 Madeleine Konig, MPH, is a Senior Policy Analyst, leading the association’s access and value policy portfolios including coverage, quality, systems of care, payment and delivery system reform, palliative care, and drug and pharmacy issues.
 She is also the Advocacy lead for the association’s work in support of hypertension monitoring and control.
 Madeleine represents the AHA in related relationships with AcademyHealth, Faster Cures, the National Forum for Heart Disease and Stroke Prevention, Network for Excellence in Health Innovation (NEHI), and eHealth Initiative (eHI), where she sits on its Policy Steering Committee.
 Previously, Madeleine was a Senior Manager in Government Affairs with Aetna and also served as a Program Analyst at the Office of the National Coordinator for Health Information Technology (ONC) in the Department of Health and Human Services.
 She has also held positions at Avalere Health and AcademyHealth.